brynnb/vanguard-saga-of-heroes-asset-extractor/DEVELOPER_GUIDELINES.md

 - [ ] Parser tested on 5+ different files.
 - [ ] `reader.tell() == len(data)` after parsing.
 - [ ] Database tables (`parsed_exports`, `unknown_regions`) populated.

+---

+## 7. No Bandaid Fixes (CRITICAL)

+**We do not suppress, hide, or work around errors.** If something is broken, we fix the root cause.
+Covering up problems creates hidden technical debt and makes debugging harder.

+### Prohibited Practices

+1. **Returning empty data to avoid crashes**: If a database table doesn't exist, the server must return a clear error message (e.g., `{"error": "Table 'files' not found.
+Run 'python3 setup.py' to initialize."}`), not an empty list.

+2. **Catching and silently ignoring exceptions**: If an exception occurs, either handle it properly or let it propagate with a descriptive message.

+3. **Conditional feature hiding**: If a feature requires data that doesn't exist, show an actionable error—don't hide the feature.

+4. **"Good enough" heuristics without documentation**: If we must use a heuristic or approximation, document why and track the affected cases.

+### Required Practices

+1. **Fail fast with actionable messages**: Tell the user exactly what went wrong and how to fix it.

+2. **Validate preconditions explicitly**: Check that required tables, files, and configurations exist at startup.

+3. **Track known issues**: If a root cause fix is deferred, create a GitHub issue and reference it in the code.

+---

+## 8. Unified Setup Pipeline (CRITICAL)

+**All extraction and indexing scripts must be integrated into `setup.py`.** Users should never need to run individual scripts manually during normal setup.

+### Rules

+1. **Single entry point**: Running `python3 setup.py` must produce a fully working database and all derived files.

+2. **New scripts require setup.py integration**: When adding a new extractor or indexer, add it to the appropriate stage in `setup.py`.

+3. **Pipeline stages** (current order):
+   - Stage 1: Validate configuration
+   - Stage 2: Initialize database schema
+   - Stage 3: Index asset files
+   - Stage 4: Export chunk data
+   - Stage 5: Index mesh objects
+   - Stage 6: Build texture database
+   - Stage 7: Extract object properties (`extract_properties.py`)
+   - Stage 8: Full extraction (optional, `--full` flag)

+4. **Reset capability**: Use `--reset` flag to delete the database and start fresh.

+5. **No manual script running**: If you find yourself telling users to "run script X manually," that script should be added to `setup.py`.